Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods

-Through our EDA and what we know about the way the ITCZ moves, it obvious that a spatial relationship exists with onset timing.
+Using our EDA and what we know about the way the ITCZ moves, it obvious that onsets exhibit a spatial relationship.
 If two regions neighbor each other they will both have precipitation events that lead to onsets around the same time.
-Based on this fact we implemented a slightly modified version of what's known as total variation (TV) regularization.
-First we build an adjacency list, that is, for each pixel we get the indices of the pixels above, below and to either side of it.
-Then based on this list we say $i \sim j$ if region $j$ is neighbors with region $i$, thus the notation under the summation in the regularization term indicates that we sum over all pairs of neighbors.
-Normally, we would do this regularization on the parameters (regression coefficients in this case) of our model, however since we use custom data for each pixel the coefficients don't correspond to the same predictors, so we instead regularize the predictions.
+Based on this fact we implement a slightly modified version of what is known as total variation (TV) regularization.
+First we build an adjacency list: for each pixel, we get the indices of the pixels above, below, and on either side of it.
+Then based on this list we say $i \sim j$ if region $i$ is neighbors with region $j$, thus the notation under the summation in the regularization term indicates that we sum over all pairs of neighbors.
+Normally, we would apply this regularization to the parameters (regression coefficients in this case) of our model.
+In this case though, since we use custom data for each pixel, the coefficients do not correspond to the same features and we instead regularize the predictions.
 So, we fit all the $P$ models jointly by minimizing the regularized loss function

 where $P$ is the number of grid cells in our AOI and $B$ is the batch size used when training.
-We trained this model using backpropagation and an ADAM optimizer to find the coefficients that minimize our loss function.
+We trained this model using backpropagation and an Adam optimizer to find the coefficients that minimize our loss function.
 The hyperparameters for the model are all fine-tuned using a Bayesian hyperparameter search.
-Our models performance is then evaluated using leave-one-out cross-validation and the results are discussed in the Results section.
+Our model's performance is then evaluated using leave-one-out cross-validation and we report the outcomes of our tests in the Results section.